microsoft/aed-go-learn-content/data-types/includes/2-slices.md

 # Slices

 We explored arrays in the previous section, and we said that arrays are the foundation for slices and maps.
 You'll understand why in a moment.
 Like arrays, a slice is a data type in Go to represent a sequence of elements that have the same type.
-But the more significant difference between arrays is that the size of a slice is dynamic, not fixed.
+But the more significant difference with arrays is that the size of a slice is dynamic, not fixed.

 A slice is simply a data structure on top of an array known as the *underlying array*.
 Therefore, with a slice, you can either have **access to the whole underlying array or only to a subsequence of elements**.

 A slice has only three components:

-- A **pointer** to the first element reachable of the underlying array (not necessarily the array's first element)
+- A **pointer** to the first element reachable of the underlying array (not necessarily the array's first element).
-- A **length** that indicates the number of elements in the slice
+- A **length** that indicates the number of elements in the slice.
-- A **capacity** that shows the number of elements between the start of a slice and the end of the underlying array
+- A **capacity** that shows the number of elements between the start of a slice and the end of the underlying array.

-The below image represents what a slice is:
+The image below represents what a slice is:

 :::image type="content" source="media\go-slices.jpg" alt-text="Image showing how slices in Go look":::